MrAnvil935/Kyro/README.md

 # Kyro
-Horribly coded discord bot made for fun.
+Horribly coded discord bot more or less focused on imprersonating Kyro#5273.
 Uses both discord.js and eris.js